Brexit: business toolkit

 Britain has left the European Union and new rules apply for businesses and citizens from 1 January 2021.
 Business-wise, it’s vital that you are aware of these changes.
 This applies to all businesses, not just those that export or import goods to or from the EU.
 We’re keeping this page regularly updated for our Sandwell businesses.

-COMING SOON: The SME Brexit Support Fund could give you up to £2,000 to help with training or professional advice, if your business has up to 500 employees and no more than £100 million annual turnover.
-Applications are not yet open.
-Keep an eye on this page for more information and updates.
+The SME Brexit Support Fund could give you up to £2,000 to help with training or professional advice, if your business has up to 500 employees and no more than £100 million annual turnover.
+Applications are open via Price Waterhouse Cooper, until 30 June 2021.

 The UK government’s website includes a number of useful tools, including an interactive checklist where you can answer questions about your particular circumstances and generate a personalised list of suggested actions.
 There are also straightforward explanations of changes relating to importing, exporting, travel, living and working in the EU, and about staying in the UK if you are an EU citizen.

 There are also online services to find commodity codes for products – one for goods being imported into the UK and one for exporting.
 There is also a regularly updated list of existing UK trade agreements with non-EU countries.

 You can stay up to date with the latest developments by signing up to receive a weekly email bulletin from the Department for Business, Energy and Industrial Strategy.